aamc.org does not support this web browser.

 Principal Investigators: Erin Gentry Lamb, PhD; Ryan Jenkins, MD

-Recognizing the need for physicians to be comfortable and competent when working with dying patients, the Case Western Reserve University (CWRU) School of Medicine seeks to measure effectiveness of both the existing medical curriculum and a humanities intervention on student preparedness for death and dying.
+Project Description: Recognizing the need for physicians to be comfortable and competent when working with dying patients, the Case Western Reserve University (CWRU) School of Medicine sought to measure effectiveness of both the existing medical curriculum and a humanities intervention on student preparedness for death and dying.

-Drawing on guidance from both students and palliative care specialists, researchers will develop and implement an elective humanities course for a portion of M2 students consisting of four weekly one-hour discussion sessions.
-Co-taught by a physician and a humanities scholar, the course’s literary and artistic works (stories, poems, plays, memoirs, visual art, etc.) and discussions will invite students to explore emotional reactions to death and dying, critique medical responses to dying patients, inhabit diverse patient and family perspectives, and consider health equity in relation to death and dying.
-All M2 students will then take a new objective structured clinical examination (OSCE) designed by the investigators to simulate an in-depth interaction with a dying patient, as well as retake the death anxiety measure, providing a robust qualitative assessment of the effectiveness of existing curriculum and the impact of the humanities intervention.
+Drawing on guidance from both students and palliative care specialists, researchers developed and implemented an elective humanities course for a portion of M2 students consisting of four weekly one-hour discussion sessions.
+Co-taught by a physician and a humanities scholar, the course’s literary and artistic works (stories, poems, plays, memoirs, visual art, etc.) and discussions invited students to explore emotional reactions to death and dying, critique medical responses to dying patients, hear diverse patient and family perspectives, and consider health equity in relation to death and dying.
+All M2 students then took an objective structured clinical examination (OSCE) designed by the investigators to simulate an in-depth interaction with a dying patient, and retook the death anxiety measure, providing a robust qualitative assessment of the effectiveness of existing curriculum and the impact of the humanities intervention.

 CUNY School of Medicine